 North Shore Federation of Labor Returns from AFL-CIO Convention with Clear Mandate: Build Worker Power and Shape the Future of Work

-Delegates from the North Shore AFL-CIO joined thousands of union members, leaders, and activists from across the country at the AFL-CIO's 30th Constitutional Convention, where working people adopted an ambitious agenda to grow unions, strengthen democracy, protect worker rights, expand economic opportunity, improve workplace safety, rebuild American industry, and ensure that emerging technologies serve humanity—not the other way around.
+CLEVELAND — Leadership from the North Shore AFL-CIO Federation of Labor joined thousands of union members, leaders, and activists from across the country at the AFL-CIO's 30th Constitutional Convention in Minneapolis, where working people adopted an ambitious agenda to continue to grow unions, strengthen democracy, protect worker rights, expand economic opportunity, improve workplace safety, rebuild American industry, and ensure that emerging technologies serve humanity—not the other way around.

-The resolutions adopted during the convention are a roadmap for action and a call to build worker power in every workplace and every community.
+The resolutions adopted during the convention are a roadmap for action and a call to continue to build worker power in every workplace and community.

-At a time when corporate power is increasingly concentrated, working families continue to face economic challenges, and attacks on collective bargaining and worker protections persist, the labor movement has made clear that the future must be shaped by working people—not dictated by powerful interests.
+At a time when corporate power is increasingly concentrated, working families continue to face economic challenges and attacks on collective bargaining.
+At the Convention, the labor movement made clear that the future must be shaped by working people—not dictated by powerful interests.

 Convention delegates adopted resolutions calling for the labor movement to organize millions of new workers, defend democracy and voting rights, strengthen workplace protections, expand access to affordable health care, improve retirement security, rebuild domestic manufacturing, invest in critical infrastructure, protect public services, and ensure every worker has the freedom to join a union and bargain collectively.

-The convention also reaffirmed labor's commitment to civil rights, immigrant rights, workplace equity, global worker solidarity, and the principle that an injury to one is an injury to all.
+The convention also reaffirmed labor's commitment to civil rights, immigrant rights, workplace equity, worker solidarity around the world, and the principle that an injury to one is an injury to all.

 Yet one issue emerged throughout the convention as a challenge unlike any other because it touches every worker, every industry, and every community: artificial intelligence.